Last Updated: 11th December, 2023

 Did you know that as few as one or two enquiries on your credit file in the last six months is enough to make you fail the credit score of several banks?

 You should only apply with the lender that you actually intend to get a loan with!
 Don’t put in multiple applications in the hope of getting an approval; this will do more harm than good.

 The good news is that some lenders can still help if you have multiple enquiries on your credit file.

 On the flip side, you’ll have to provide a reasonable explanation as well as cheque account statements to prove which loans proceeded and which didn’t.

 Does every lender credit score?

-Although most of the major banks and lenders mortgage insurers use credit scoring to assess loan applications, there are still some lenders that use manual credit assessment.
+Although most of the major banks and lenders mortgage insurers use credit scoring to assess loan applications, some lenders still use manual credit assessment.
 This doesn’t mean they can or will approve every loan, but they can

-Speak to our mortgage brokers!
+Speak with our mortgage brokers!

-The secret to getting approved is to find a lender that either does not credit score or that has a scoring system that can accept your situation.
-Our mortgage brokers are experts in credit scoring.
-Please enquire online or contact us on 1300 889 743 and we can help you to get approved for your mortgage!
+The secret to getting approved is finding a lender that either doesn’t credit score or has a scoring system that can accept your situation.
+Our mortgage brokers are credit scoring specialists.
+Please complete our free assessment form